mario-iliev/store-me/README.md

 #### Updating the global state

-In the following examples we didn't consume the **"isMenuExpanded"** value with **useStore** because it's not required for the component to have the state if we just need to update it.
+In the following examples we didn't consume the **"isMenuExpanded"** value with **useStoreMe** because it's not required for the component to have the state if we just need to update it.

 ```js
 import { setStoreMe } from "store-me";